joaocarmo/vcard-creator/README.md

 ### Including an image

 You need to provide the image already properly encoded (base64).
-Most software will probably ignore a photo URL, even if it adheres to the specification.
+Note that most applications will probably ignore a photo URL, even if it adheres to the specification.

 ```js
 // Example in Node.js